AdaCore/git-hooks/README.md

 From your repository:

-* Fetch from the official repositoy the branch you want to import;
+* Fetch from the official repository the branch you want to import;

   ```console
   $ git fetch upstream release-xyz